zaktech96/vsionboard/packages/create-titan/README.md

 A CLI for creating Full-Stack NextJS 15 Applications (Pre-configured with Auth, Database, Payments, Emails, Analytics, and more).

 ## Installation & Usage

-### Prerequisites
-1. Create a new empty GitHub repository for your project
-2. Have the repository URL ready (e.g., `https://github.com/username/repo-name.git`)

 ```bash
 npx @codeandcreed/create-titan@latest my-app
 ```